ICESAT-2HackWeek/website-2025/book/logistics/travel.md

 receive travel funding support to offset or cover the expense of a return trip plane ticket.
 Please refer to
 [this Google Doc](https://docs.google.com/document/d/1l8qpIsUf-l6GNiCsit3HS2_lTsKkl-YbqTcYsLP8N0s/edit?tab=t.0)
-outlining the process for reimbursement and the amount of funds avialable.
+outlining the process for reimbursement and the amount of funds available.

 Note: to gain access to the Google Doc above use the email address used during the event registration process.